The Real Estate Law Review: USA

 iii Committee on Foreign Investment in the United States (CFIUS)

-New federal regulations will go into effect on 13 February 2020 that will expand the authority of the Committee on Foreign Investment in the United States (CFIUS) to examine national security risks posed by foreign deals.
+New federal regulations went into effect on 13 February 2020 that expanded the authority of the Committee on Foreign Investment in the United States (CFIUS) to examine national security risks posed by foreign deals.
 Under CFIUS, a Treasury Department-chaired interagency body reviews the national security risks of proposed cross-border transactions, and has the power to reject transactions which threaten to impair US national security.
-Real estate, which historically had been exempt from CFIUS, will now be subject to reviews by the inter-agency panel, exposing a greater number of deals to the risk of rejection by the US government.
-The Proposed Rule grants CFIUS the authority to review foreign investment in real estate that: (1) is located within, or will function as part of, an airport or maritime port; (2) is in close proximity to a US military installation or another facility or property of the United States government that is sensitive for reasons relating to national security; (3) could reasonably provide the foreign person the ability to collect intelligence on activities being conducted at such an installation, facility, or property; or (4) could otherwise expose national security activities at an installation, facility, or property to the risk of foreign surveillance if the investment gives the foreign investor certain property rights.
+Real estate, which historically had been exempt from CFIUS, is now subject to reviews by the inter-agency panel, exposing a greater number of deals to the risk of rejection by the US government.
+The new regulations grant CFIUS the authority to review foreign investment in real estate that: (1) is located within, or will function as part of, an airport or maritime port; (2) is in close proximity to a US military installation or another facility or property of the United States government that is sensitive for reasons relating to national security; (3) could reasonably provide the foreign person the ability to collect intelligence on activities being conducted at such an installation, facility, or property; or (4) could otherwise expose national security activities at an installation, facility, or property to the risk of foreign surveillance if the investment gives the foreign investor certain property rights.
 The new regulations offer a path for companies based in Australia, Canada and the UK – key US allies – to win exceptions to avoid CFIUS inspection.

 Structuring the investment